Enthusiastic Brights (Page 1)

 He is author of The Truth About Uri Geller, The Faith Healers, Flim-Flam!, and An Encyclopedia of Claims, Frauds, and Hoaxes of the Occult and Supernatural.
 He founded and retired as director of the James Randi Foundation, which for years offered a $1,000,000 prize to anyone able to demonstrate paranormal phenomena under scientifically controlled conditions.
 No payout was ever necessary.
 Visit his website.

 After teaching at MIT for two decades, he became the Johnstone Professor of Psychology at Harvard.
 Pinker's experimental research on cognition and language won the Troland Award from the National Academy of Sciences and prizes from the American Psychological Association.
-He has also received several honorary doctorates and numerous awards for graduate and undergraduate teaching, general achievement, and his critically acclaimed books The Language Instinct, How the Mind Works, and The Blank Slate.
+He has also received several honorary doctorates and numerous awards for graduate and undergraduate teaching, general achievement, and his critically acclaimed books: The Blank Slate (2002), The Stuff of Thought (2007), and The Better Angels of Our Nature (2011).
 He is on the faculty of the New College for the Humanities.
 Pinker has also appeared in many television documentaries and writes frequently in the popular press, including in the The New York Times, Time, and Slate.
 Books

 The Kagins of Camp Quest